Ch. 4: Interview Questions

 This is a great opportunity for you to once again drive home some of the strengths you have, and how those strengths would align well with the position.

 Most people are caught off guard by these types of questions, so prepare a solid answer and be confident.
 This is considered a guaranteed question that comes up in every single interview, so you should be ready to answer it with ease.

 The question could vary a little, but if you have a few concrete examples in your tool belt — use them at will.

 9. What Do You Know About Our Company?

 It will also help you know who you are talking to.
-That can help break the ice, and shows that you are intelligent and did your homework.
+Knowing who you are planning on talking to or who might be interviewing you will help break the ice, showcases that you are intelligent, and that you did your homework.

 A few things to keep in mind:

 • Don’t regurgitate facts

 • Don’t repeat the same thing over and over again throughout the interview